Tomasz Gizbert-Studnicki: Biography

 He published a number of articles on analytical theory of law, including the theory of interpretation and legal argumentation, the theory of legal language and the analysis of legal concepts.

 He is a member of the Legal Commission of the Polish Academy of Learning.
-In the years 1995−1999 he was a member of the Executive Committee of the International Association of Legal and Social Philosophy.
+In the years 1995−1999 he was a member of the executive committee of the International Association of Legal and Social Philosophy.

-He was a promoter in ten completed doctoral programs.
+He was a promoter in ten completed doctoral programs (Adam Dyrda and Izabela Skoczeń were among his doctoral students).
 He was also a reviewer of several doctoral dissertations, a reviewer in several habilitation lectures and lines for the title of professor.

 He is the curator of the Association of Law Students' Library of the Jagiellonian University (TBSP) and the supervisor of the Science Club of the Philosophy of Law of TBSP, and also a tutor at Collegium Invisibile.

 In 1988, he founded a law firm, which ten years later has finally shaped into partnership T. Studnicki, K. Płeszka, Z. Ćwiąkalski and J. Górski (SPCG).
 Gizbert-Studnicki, as a counselor, specializes in company law and in transactions to acquire and merge companies, as well as in financing such transactions.
 He represented the SPCG's clients in several dozen transactions in this area, and as a Polish advisor he participated in several global M&A transactions.
 He is currently a senior partner at SPCG.
 The SPCG Law Firm and lawyers occupy high positions in rankings and are recommended in international industry lists, among others in: Chambers Global, Chambers Europe, Euromoney − Deal Watch, Forbes, Legal 500, PLC Which Lawyer, IFLR 100 and Best Lawyers, which evaluate the legal services market in Europe and in the world.

 After the escalation of the 2015 Polish Constitutional Court crisis, Studnicki stated in a television interview that in his opinion Lech Morawski (one of the judges elected on the initiative and the votes of the deputies of Law and Justice party) "is a doubter, and his appointment to the Constitutional Court was not valid".